 8. Cram loads of Wellington activities in on a 3 hour cheap tour!

-If you are on a tight schedule in Wellington, for example arriving off the Kiwi Experience or Stray Bus with just half a day to kill, then there is 3 hour tour that you can do for around $55NZD.
-Hammond's Wellington City Sights & Coastline Tour is a great way to get a little snapshot of all that Wellington and its surrounds on offer. your guide will teach you loads of interesting facts about NZ and the city, and you will visit Mount Victoria Lookout, Wellington's "Wellywood" coastline and rich people's houses, the outer beaches, Parliament Building, St Paul's Cathedral, Wellington Cable Car and many of the city's iconic buildings and landmarks.
+If you are on a tight schedule in Wellington, for example arriving off the Kiwi Experience or Stray Bus with just half a day to kill, then there is a 3 hour tour that you can do.
+Hammond's Wellington City Sights & Coastline Tour is a great way to get a little snapshot of all that Wellington and its surrounds offer.
+Your guide will teach you loads of interesting facts about NZ and the city, and you will visit Mount Victoria Lookout, Wellington's "Wellywood" coastline and rich people's houses, the outer beaches, Parliament Building, St Paul's Cathedral, Wellington Cable Car and many of the city's iconic buildings and landmarks.

 9. Take a ride on Wellington's historic Cable Car

 You can't visit Welly without taking a scenic ride on the iconic Wellington Cable Car.
 Not only are the views worthwhile, but it's a quick and easy way to get to the Wellington Botanic Garden.
 The trip from the city centre to the very top, a hill side suburb by the name of Kelburn, takes just 5 minutes.